BaloeDB/rails-practice/README.md

     - Exercise 10: Implement a custom validation to check if the `price` is a positive number.
      - No need to do this with a custom validation.
 Numericality already exists for this.
     - Exercise 11: Create a form that displays validation errors when saving an invalid product.
+     - Already done by the scaffold-controller generator a while ago.
+Could add the new properties and category model however.
     - Exercise 12: Write a test to verify the validation rules for the `Product` model.

 4. **Active Record Callbacks**: